recommend-games/blog/content/posts/gini/index.md

 So, obviously the attention of the board game world is concentrated on *very* few games.
 The 26,168 ranked games share a total of 24,353,222 ratings[^dummy-votes] between them.
 The top 1%, the 262 games with the most ratings, account for 35.5% of those ratings.
 Conversely, the bottom 23.2%, the 6,071 games with the fewest ratings, account for only 1% of the ratings.

 Can we somehow quantify this inequality more precisely?
-Why, I'm glad you asked! 🧐
+Why yes, I'm glad you asked! 🧐

 ## The Gini coefficient